 Everyone has a breaking point.
-So begins Jon O’Bergh’s suspenseful horror book, The Shatter Point, an intriguing study of contemporary society wrapped inside a ghost story that is wrapped inside in a thriller.
+So begins Jon O’Bergh’s suspenseful horror novel, The Shatter Point, a ghost story wrapped inside in a thriller.
 The novel confronts issues such as Internet celebrity, social media culture, and extreme thrills.
 But it also explores timeless issues of love, loss, and the ways in which we are haunted by our pasts.
 Weaving layers of truth and fiction, the story challenges our sense of reality with unexpected twists and turns.

 Set in Southern California’s Orange County and historic Pasadena, the plot follows two parallel sets of characters whose lives eventually intersect.
 Jada Mercer is used to getting her way, and she loves danger.
 When she meets Asher Williams, a sensitive musician in a band, she pressures him to prove himself through the rigors of an extreme haunt known as Horror Place.
 At the same time, the haunt’s owners, Phil and Donna Woods, are locked in an escalating feud with neighbor Ruth Littleton.

 The past intrudes in unwelcome ways for each character.
 Donna remains troubled by a previous marriage that turned sour when the husband became abusive.
 Her son Billy fears that he inherited his father’s propensity toward violence.
 Feelings of inadequacy haunt Asher from his years being bullied.
 Ruth hides a series of traumatic incidents from her youth.
 Jada’s craving for stimulation leads eventually to disaster.
 The terrifying consequences unfold step by step as the characters are pushed beyond the shatter point.